AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.6.0 =
+* Feature: Added an option to request Email Confirmation from the user when he changes his email address from the edit profile form.
+Can be activated from Advanced Settings
+* Fix: A notice regarding the Email Confirmation table that appeared in some cases
+* Fix: A bug user status bug when both Admin Approval and Email Confirmation were active
+* Fix: An issue with the Userlisting map feature where it was trying to center the map without markers
+* Misc: Select Multiple Facet type is now using Select2

 = 3.5.9 =
 * Fix: Allow HTML in the register success messages
 * Misc: Added a filter that allows adding extra attributes to the login form password field: wppb_login_password_extra_attributes